 - undertake a day of testing for the Multiple Skills Assessment and Personal Qualities assessment

-- attend a series of pre-admission activities, which will be held over a one week period in December 2015.
+- attend a series of pre-admission activities, which will be held over a one week period 30 November to 4 December 2020

 Find out more about applying as an Aboriginal or Torres Strait Islander student.